 I am going to disappoint some in terms of valuing this book in all versions thus far mainly because so many copies and versions were printed.
-You might think the very first one would command good money, but in all more than a pound or two bit more if signed.
-Having Gamesfest 4 in October he owned a mint copy of the owned this, signed and having been Steve's own inclined to put a higher collectors would death for and may the and he wouldn't part with re-released the books as series 1.
-A new cover is introduced giving the The first cover (ISBN embossed silver print book edition around the new across the top to the rear edition was issued the embossing, silver print and removed.
-I also possess an but with the words
+You might think the very first one would command good money, but in all cases they are not worth more than a pound or two in good condition, maybe a bit more if signed.
+Having met Steve Jackson at Gamesfest 4 in October he shared with me that he owned a mint copy of the very first edition.
+If you owned this, signed and with the provenance of it having been Steve's own copy then I would be inclined to put a higher price tag on would metaphorically duel the wealthiest win.
+I did with it.